-- 6.5.2 To help fund a new indoor recreation facility, partner with stakeholder groups that could provide additional revenue through leasing space in the facility. - 6.5.3 Develop pickle ball courts in town parks and at recreation facilities.
+5.5.2 To help fund a new indoor recreation facility, partner with stakeholder groups that could provide additional revenue through leasing space in the facility.

+6.5.3 Develop pickle ball courts in town parks and at recreation facilities.

-RECOMMENDATION 6.6: Improve trail connectivity, trail expansion, and improved river access for fishing and boating.
+RECOMMENDATION 67.6: Undertake sustainability measures for long-term maintenance of park and recreation facilities.
+Improve trail connectivity, trail expansion, and improved river access for fishing and boating.

-6.6.1 Capitalize on the Town's recent purchase of the 23 acre parcel south of the Old Middle School Gym and property west of the river across from Joe Stephenson and Eagle Park to expand the Town's trail network, connect existing parks, and extend pedestrian access across Highway 160 under the Los Pinos River bridge.
+- 7.6.1 When possible, park sites should maximize water retention and reuse for landscape irrigation. - 7.6.2 Facilities requiring irrigation should have automatic, underground systems that maximize water efficiency. - 7.6.3 Where parks abut the Los Pinos River or other waterways, safe interaction with the waterways should be practiced. - 5.5.1 Capitalize on the Town's recent purchase of the 23 acreparcel south of the Old Middle School Gym and propertywest of the river across from Joe Stephenson and EaglePark to expand the Town's trail network, connectexisting parks, and extend pedestrian access acrossHighway 160 under the Los Pinos River bridge.

-RECOMMENDATION 6.7: Complete the nine projects identified and prioritized in the 10-year parks and recreation outlook outlined in the 2017 POSTR Master Plan.
+RECOMMENDATION 67.7: Discourage development within environmentally sensitive areas and mitigate impacts as necessary.
+Complete the nine projects identified and prioritized in the 10 year parks and recreation outlook outlined in the 2017-ROSTE Master Plan.

-Hiking Trail near Bayfield
+Hiking Trail near Bayfiela